-Porphyria is a group of disorders.
-The disorders lead to a buildup of porphyrins in the body.
+Porphyria is a group of rare disorders that lead to a buildup of chemicals called porphyrins in the body.
 Porphyrins help to make a part of the red blood cell.
-Excess amounts of porphyrins can cause damage to your body.
-It most often affects the nervous system and skin.
+Excess amounts can cause damage to the body.

 EBSCO Medical Review Board